Ten weird and scary fish for Halloween!

 By Bram ‘Crowley’ Stoker

-There are plenty of weird and scary, strange-looking fish and critters underwater that – even if they’re perfectly harmless – most people wouldn’t want to meet, especially on a night dive, when you’ve become separated from your buddy, and the battery in your flashlight is failing fast, and you start hearing the opening strains of The Twilight Zone underneath your hoodie.
-Remember: underwater, nobody can hear you scream.
+There are plenty of weird and scary, strange-looking fish and critters underwater that – even if they’re perfectly harmless – most people wouldn’t want to meet, especially on a night dive, when you’ve become separated from your buddy, and the battery in your flashlight is failing fast, and the ice-cold shiver down your spine is more than just a leaky neck seal…

 Deep sea anglerfish

-Definitely a case of having a face that ‘only a mother could love’, and well – it would have to be a mother, because mates are hard to find in the inky blackness of the deep sea.
+The humpback black devil anglerfish pictured above is definitely one of those cases of a creature having a face that ‘only a mother could love’, and well – it would have to be a mother, because mates are hard to find in the inky blackness of the deep sea.

 Blobfish

-They never visit the surface (with a face like that, who would?), but they are sometimes accidentally brought up as bycatch and their gelatinous bodies – like lots of other fish – can’t cope with gravity.
+They never visit the surface (with a face like that, who would?), but they are sometimes accidentally brought up as bycatch where their gelatinous bodies can’t cope with gravity, and tend to sag a bit.

 Voted ‘World’s Ugliest Animal’ in 2013.